GoldenStack/overscore/README.md

 # Language

 The language is a work in progress.
-Documentation will be added soon.
+Documentation will be added soon, but for now you can take a look at the [rationale](https://gist.github.com/GoldenStack/09cb66ec29ff80e0aebda528d2cdb2e4) which exposes several features of the language.

 # Roadmap